ElectricNightOwl/ArmSwinger/README.md

 ### Movement Settings
 #####Swing Speed Both Controllers Coefficient
 Only if Arm Swinger Navigation is enabled and Swing Activation Mode allows both controllers to be used for arm swinging.
-When both controllers are being used for the speed calculation, the distance travelled in the world is the sum of the change in position of both controllers, times this value.
+When both controllers are being used for the speed calculation, the distance travelled in the world is the average of the change in position of both controllers, times this value.

 #####Swing Speed Single Controller Coefficient
 Only if Arm Swinger Navigation is enabled and Swing Activation Mode allows a single controller to be used for arm swinging.
 When only one controller is being used for the speed calculation, the distance travelled in the world is change in position of that one controller times this value.